Jacobly0506/hojoon-portfolio/README.md

 - Two of my group peers asked about the color logic, which showed that color choice impacts user interpretation and emotional framing.

-- One of my group peers wanted interactivity or filtering options, even though that’s not in scope for my final version — but I noted it as a future improvement opportunity.
+- One of my group peers wanted interactivity or filtering options.

 ### Step 5: Build your solution